 What do those Color Bands represent?

-I have added TWO website links by two of the more popular brands of sewing machine needles that show you what the color bands represent.
-These links are a PDF file that you can download or print out for future reference.
+I have added a website link by one of the more popular brands of sewing machine needles that show you what the color bands represent.
+This link is a PDF file that you can download or print out for future reference.

 Shopping for Sewing Machine Needles